advent2024

 1. Solution Intuition

-At a high level, the program:
+At a high level, the program performs the following steps:

 pub(super) struct PlotSegment(char, Range<Seed>);